pivotal/docs-tap/getting-started/consume-services.md

         kubectl apply -f rmq-1-service-instance.yaml
         ```

-3. Create a resource claim policy to define the namespaces the instance can be claimed and bound from:
+3. Create a resource claim policy to define the namespaces the instance can be claimed and bound from.

     > **Note:** By default, you can only claim and bind to service instances that
     > are running in the _same_ namespace as the application workloads.
-    > To claim service instances that are running in a different namespace, you must
+    > To claim service instances running in a different namespace, you must
     > create a resource claim policy.

     1. Create a file named `rmq-claim-policy.yaml` as follows: